 Why Keep Green Waste Out of Landfills?

-Green waste should be diverted and to a local composting facility.
-Over the last few years many communities and 12 states have decided to ban yard waste from landfills.
+Green waste should be diverted to a local composting facility.
+Over the last few years, many communities and 12 states have decided to ban yard waste from landfills.
 They are forcing composting, wood dumps, and other means of recycling as it has there are environmental benefits.

 Yard Waste Recycling Near Me Conclusion

-While my county may operate slightly different than yours the general guidelines above should be applicable.
+While my county may operate slightly differently than yours the general guidelines above should be applicable.
 If you have the ability to compost that’s the best, but if you need to find a yard waste recycling center try to create as little extra waste as possible.
-You can also try and find out of your local area has curbside yard waste collection.
-Hopefully you have learned something from my experience with yard waste recycling near me.
-Recycling and proper disposal is important to maintain a healthy eco system and keep the earth sustainable.
+You can also try and find out if your local area has curbside yard waste collection.
+Hopefully, you have learned something from my experience with yard waste recycling near me.
+Recycling and proper disposal are important to maintain a healthy ecosystem and keep the earth sustainable.